 - susceptibility to industrial application.

 An invention can relate to a product or a production method, in the sense that it must provide a solution to a technical problem.
-This solution must relate either to the production or improvement of a product, or to the procedure for its production.
+This solution must relate to either the production or the improvement of a product or to the procedure for its production.
 An invention may also relate to an industrial application.

 The process for filing a patent starts with the filing of an application with the OBI including: